jlinoff/make-gcc/README.md

 and gdb debugger.

 To use it after the installation, the LD_LIBRARY_PATH, PATH and MANPATH variables must be set properly.
+It generates a tool named gcc-enable to set them for you.
+It also generates a tool named gcc-disable to disable them.

-For each run a log is created in /tmp/make-gcc-2.sh-DTS.log where DTS is the date-time stamp of the run.
+For each run a log is created in /tmp/make-gcc.sh-DTS.log where DTS is the date-time stamp of the run.
 The log location can be controlled by setting the LOGDIR environment variable.